hacdias/hacdias.com/content/articles/2023/june-23/index.md

   allow='autoplay; clipboard-write; encrypted-media; picture-in-picture' loading='lazy' referrerpolicy='no-referrer'></iframe>

 In terms of watching, I've finished season 1 of *XO, Kitty* and season 4 of *Never Have I Ever*.
 Not fantastic series, but entertaining enough.
-Now we've been watching *Kavla*, an Icelandic series.
+Now we've been watching *Katla*, an Icelandic series.
 This one I'm really enjoying.
 I've lately been appreciating more non-English series, such as *Dark*, *1899*, and *Young Royals*.
 Just the fact that they have a different language gives them a different vibe.

 <hr>